Skip to main content

 Biosimilars increase choice in the marketplace, resulting in realized and projected savings for the healthcare system

 The first biosimilar was approved in 2015.
-As of July 2022, more than 36 biosimilars have been approved by the FDA across a wide range of therapeutic areas, including8:
+As of July 2023, at least 40 biosimilars have been approved by the FDA across a wide range of therapeutic areas, including9:

 • Oncology